Anthony-Gambale/Pygame-3D/README.md

 ## Perspective-Projection Technique

 ### How a traditional renderer works
-In a 3D renderer, whenever the camera is moved or rotated, instead of applying the transformation to the camera, the inverse transformation is applied to every point in the scene.
+In a traditional 3D renderer, whenever the camera is moved or rotated, instead of applying a transformation R to the camera, the inverse transformation is applied to every model in the scene.

 This creates the illusion that R is being applied to the camera, while letting the screen plane remain in place.